Kuuuube/Misc_Scripts/notes/mokuro_install_notes_linux.md

 You could get away with just installing the base cuda package since pipx will install the pytorch python package but installing the pytorch packages ensures they have all system dependencies.

-If your distro lacks pytorch packages you with want to install cuda separate instead.
+If your distro lacks pytorch packages you will want to install cuda separately instead.

 ## Verify cuda and pytorch installation